AryaGadekar/Coral-Properties-Hotel-Revenue-Performance-Intelligence-Dashboard/README.md

 Figure 1.
 Weekly trend of RevPAR, ADR, and Occupancy across the Coral Properties portfolio.
 ADR remains relatively stable while RevPAR fluctuates with occupancy, indicating that revenue performance is primarily driven by demand rather than pricing adjustments.

-This chart analyzes how the three key hospitality KPIs — **RevPAR, ADR, and Occupancy** — evolve.

 The visualization reveals that **ADR remains relatively stable across weeks**, indicating disciplined pricing strategies across the hotel portfolio.
 However, **RevPAR fluctuations closely follow occupancy trends**, suggesting that changes in revenue are primarily driven by **variations in booking demand rather than pricing adjustments**.

 Periods of lower occupancy correspond directly with drops in RevPAR, highlighting the impact of demand volatility on revenue performance.